-The Bank may only accept applications (i.e., Program Agreements) for its Set-Aside Program from institutions that are members of the Bank at the time of the member's submission of its application.
+The Bank may only accept applications (i.e., Program Agreements) for its Set-Aside Program from institutions that are members of the Bank at the time of application submission.

 C. Minimum Eligibility Requirements

 The Bank's Set-Aside Program eligibility requirements include the following: